Sign in

 What Is a Resistive Touch Screen?

 A resistive touch screen is a touch-sensitive computer display that responds to applied pressure.
-It’s made from two resistive-coated transparent sheets separated by a small air gap.
+It consists of two resistive-coated transparent sheets separated by a small air gap.

 How Do Resistive Touch Screens Work?

 When contact is made with the surface of the touch screen, the two sheets are pressed together.
-Each sheet has horizontal and vertical conductive traces (also known as bus bars) that register the precise location of the touch, recognizing input from various objects such as fingers, stylus or palms.
-Resistive touch screens are considered a passive technology.
-This means they must have an internal power source and rely on electromagnetic energy transmitted from an RFID (radio-frequency identification) reader.
+Each sheet has horizontal and vertical conductive traces (also known as bus bars) that register the precise location of the touch.
+This allows the screen to recognize input from various objects such as fingers, stylus, or palms.
+Resistive touch screens are considered a passive technology, requiring an internal power source and relying on electromagnetic energy transmitted from an RFID reader.

 Components of a Resistive Touch Screen